-It is a common question: “What happens to outstanding debts when we die?”
-One of the most important steps in the probate process involves determining the outstanding debts of the decedent and ensuring they are paid.
+Determining and paying the debts of the decedent and ensuring they are paid is one of the most important steps in the probate process.
 Along with marshaling the decedent’s assets, their debts must also be marshaled in order to account for any unpaid loans, medical bills, credit card bills, or other types of debt.

-Who is Responsible for Determining the Debts of an Estate?
+Who is Responsible for Determining & Paying the Debts of an Estate?

 When a decedent leaves behind debts, it is the responsibility of the executor or administrator to ensure they are accounted for and satisfied.
 This can be a simple or complicated process, depending on the amount and types of debt left by the decedent.
 Once the administrator has made an inventory of the estate’s debts, they can move on to determining their validity and how they should be satisfied.